robot5000-design/ms4-mc-vinyl/documentation/testing.md

     9. Login as standard user.
 The review form should now be visible.
 Make a review.
 The review should appear at the top.
 There should be a Edit/Delete button under this review only. __PASS__

+    10. Try to edit the review.
+Confirm the changes. __PASS__

-    10. Test all options of the review sort dropdown. __PASS__
+    11. Test all options of the review sort dropdown. __PASS__

+    12. Login as Superuser.
+Edit any review but add an Admin comment to the review to check functionality. __PASS__

-    11. Login as Superuser.
-Navigate back to a Product Detail page.
+    13. Navigate back to a Product Detail page.
 There should be Edit and Delete product buttons at the top of the page.
 Edit should link to the Edit Product page.
 Delete should call up a modal to confirm delete of the product. __PASS__

-    12. Scroll down and every review should have a Edit/Delete button under it. __PASS__
+    14. Scroll down and every review should have a Edit/Delete button under it. __PASS__

-    13. Like a review and confirm it counts up by 1 and should no longer be clickable. __PASS__
+    15. Like a review and confirm it counts up by 1 and should no longer be clickable. __PASS__

 - TC05